-- All participants are required to give a public presentation on the Asbury University campus within three months of the completion of the internship.
+- All participants are required to give a public presentation on the Asbury University campus within three months of the completion of the service project.

 - Recipients must keep a daily journal of all expenditures related to the grant.

-- The student is responsible for all logistics related to the various details of the internship.
+- The student is responsible for all logistics related to the various details of the service project.
 Students are encouraged, however, to utilize campus resources for assistance.

-- Internships will be funded for a minimum of five weeks (35 days) and a maximum of eight weeks (56 days), either in the summer or during a semester.
+- Service projects will be funded for a minimum of five weeks (35 days) and a maximum of eight weeks (56 days), either in the summer or during a semester.

 - Applications may be submitted during a student’s sophomore, junior, or senior year.
 Prior to participation, recipients of the grant must have completed two years of college, including at least one year at Asbury University.

 - All applicants must be in good academic standing.